WSSSDC/Equalis-API/README.md

   - `pytesseract`: We used pytesseract for the passport verification by reading MRZ's (Machine Readable Zones)
   - `flask`: Used to host our JSON API on the web
 - **Firebase**: We also made our backend with Firebase to hold the userdata (name, uuid, priveledge, votes sent, ect.)
-- **Solidity**: Solidity was used to create the smart contracts on the blockchain
+- **Solidity**: Solidity was used to create the smart contract on the blockchain

 ## 🛑 Challenges we ran into

-- Blockchain development
+- Smart Contract development
 - Making sure the ocr packages were able to run on repl.it
-- Having Python interact with our blockchain
+- Having Python interact with the blockchain
 - Figuring out what information to store in a database vs. the blockchain

 ## ✅ Accomplishments that we're proud of

 - Implementing a full smart contract with no previous knowledge of Solidity
 - Getting it all working, lol
-- Connectng out app to Ganache
+- Connectng our app to Rinkeby TestNet
-- Not accidentally deploying to MainNet

 ## 📖 What we learned

 - Solidity